 Fresh Approach to Farms

 Vertical Harvest is a three-story hydroponic farm located in downtown Jackson.
 The greenhouse grows fresh produce year-round, allowing local restaurants and grocery stores to offer the fruits of its bounty to customers.
-Visit Vertical Harvest’s retail store for locally sourced food and artisanal products.
+Visit Pearl Street Market to purchase select Vertical Harvest produce.

 Keep an eye out for Huidekoper Ranch produce on the menus of many restaurants around Jackson Hole.
 Huidekoper is a small-scale, bio-intensive farm in Wilson growing healthy food for the community.

 See what all the buzz is about at Snake River Roasting on Broadway, just off the Town Square.
 There are numerous unique and delicious blends available.
 Persephone and Picnic cafés also have handcrafted coffee available.

 Persephone Bakery is the home of artisanal, rustic breads and pastries, created using the highest quality ingredients and traditional processes.
 You have to try their cinnamon brioche—it makes for a decadent breakfast treat or an amazing midday snack.

 Picnic Coffee & Café stocks locals’ favorite pastries, handmade by Persephone, as well as its own versions of American classics like Pop-Tarts and whoopie pies.

 Located at 145 E Broadway (Persephone) and 1110 Maple Way (Picnic).

 Shop For Crops at Local Farmers Markets

 During summer, explore the variety of fresh produce available at the Jackson Hole Farmers Market on the Town Square every Saturday morning, or the Jackson Hole People's Market from 4 to 7 p.m.
 Wednesdays on the lawn at the Center for the Arts.